Family Resolutions Specialty Court (FRSC) glossary for parents

 Consent to Participate in FRSC

-A form signed by FRSC parents before they begin working in FRSC.
-Before signing, the parents check to see if they agree to all the terms of FRSC.
+A form signed by FRSC parents before filing in FRSC.
+The Consent describes the process, the Team Members, and everyone’s role and responsibilities.
+Before signing, parents make sure they agree to all the terms of FRSC.

 Court Conference

 FRSC courtroom meetings run by the Judge.
 The parents and the rest of the team attend.
-After each court conference, the Judge writes a temporary order.
-When the case is finished, the Judge writes a final judgment.
-Refer to “Team.”
+After each Court Conference, the Judge writes an Order summarizing the meeting.
+When the case is finished, the Judge writes a final Judgment.

 Custody

 An older legal term for parenting that is not usually used in FRSC.
-In FRSC, parents talk about the two responsibilities of parenting:
+In FRSC, parents talk about responsibilities of parenting:

-- Decision-Making - how do the parents make big decisions for their children.
-In FRSC, parents often decide to share decision-making about their children’s schooling, medical care, and moral and religious upbringing.
+• Decision-Making - how parents make big decisions for their child/ren.
+In FRSC, parents often agree to share decision-making about their child/ren’s schooling, medical care, and religious upbringing.

 D